MrComboF10/PygameMenus/README.md

 30 - Margin between title and block.

-(0.80, 0.80) - Horizontal and vertical menu maximum size ratio (used to know the instance of resizing).
+(0.80, 0.80) - Horizontal and vertical menu maximum size ratio (used to know the instant of resizing).

 0.80 - Resize ratio (How much the menu should resize).